janosmiko/janosmiko.github.io/content/blog/2021-07-04-magento-rabbitmq.md

 How can you verify if Magento can reach and utilize the benefits of RabbitMQ?

-This tutorial will help you to modify attributes of a product using Magento's async API and bulk API.
+This tutorial will help you to modify attributes of a product using Magento&apos;s async API and bulk API.

 <!--more-->